 Behold the Man – DVD teaching series by Dwight Pryor (Center for Judaic Christian Studies, 2008 – not on Amazon.)

-Behold the Man is a twelve-session introductory study on the significance of Jesus’ Jewishness for Christians today.
+Behold the Man is a twelve-session introductory video course on the significance of Jesus’ Jewishness for Christians today.
 Another excellent way to discover our Hebrew Lord, the historical Jesus of Nazareth.

 .